Fleckism/SecurityPlus/My linked notes/Flashcard.md

 ![](file:///C:/Users/Jamie/AppData/Local/Temp/msohtmlclip1/01/clip_image013.gif)![](file:///C:/Users/Jamie/AppData/Local/Temp/msohtmlclip1/01/clip_image013.gif)Version control is an ID system for each iteration of a software product.
 Continuous deployment.

-The compiler can apply obfuscation routines to make the code difficult for a threat actor to reverse engineer and analyze for vulnerabilities.
+The compiler can apply obfuscation routines to make the code difficult for a threat actor to reverse engineer and analyze for [[vulnerability|vulnerabilities]].